 An Aug.
 19, 1973 account of the Dandelions’ 25-0 win in Long Beach over Detroit noted that “the stellar defensive play by the Lion front four of Pam Brown, Barbara Patton, Sue Waldron and Janet Graffley stopped any offensive threat.”

-Marvcus Patton said over the years he admired how Barbara was really both a mother and a father to him.
+Marvcus Patton said several times over his career about how much he admired the way Barbara was both a mother and a father to him.

-Even as his parents separated when he was very young, but his dad still kept in touch.
+Even as his parents separated when he was very young, his dad very much kept in touch.

 “I didn’t want to believe it at first,” Marvcus said of his father’s death.
 “I just kept thinking he would walk through that door.
 But as time went on I realized I had to accept things as they were.
 The thing I’ll always remember is that my dad was killed while trying to do the best job he could.”

-Raymon Hicks’ death meant Marvcus’ education would be paid for by the Los Angeles Police Memorial Foundation.
-That included his admission to UCLA.
+Raymond Hicks’ death meant Marvcus’ education would be paid for by the Los Angeles Police Memorial Foundation.
+That included admission to UCLA.

-Before the 1993 Super Bowl, Los Angeles Daily News reporter Eric Noland talked to Patton about his father, who, at the time of his death he was initiating going to law school.
+Before the 1993 Super Bowl, Los Angeles Daily News reporter Eric Noland talked to Patton about his father, who, at the time of his death, was preparing to go to law school.

 “Honestly, you don’t really realize he’s a police officer, and how dangerous it is at the time,” Marvcus said.
 “As you get older, yeah.
 But 9 years old . . . and nothing had happened to make you aware of the dangers.
-I’m sure he would be proud of both – what I did when I was going to school . . . also what I’m doing now.
+I’m sure he would be proud of both what I did when I was going to school and also what I’m doing now.
 I’m sure he would be very proud of everything I’ve done so far.”

 Kitchen: “I turned and said, ‘He wasn’t black.
-He was blue (the uniform).
+He was blue (as in his uniform).
 He was my partner.’ “

-“What I remember most about Ray,” Harrison says, “is he never had a bad word to say about anybody.
+“What I remember most about Ray,” Harrison said, “is he never had a bad word to say about anybody.
 He never swore.
 He treated people with respect.
 He was the ideal policeman.”

 “I had never heard of that before — snitches that a guy had put away (in jail) wanting to go to the funeral.
 But they came.”

-Marvcus said what got him through that trauma was his mother “is a very strong person.
+Marvcus Patton said what got him through that trauma was his mother is “a very strong person.
 And I have a large surrounding family, extended relatives.
 We all stuck together.
 That helped me as a youngster, as well as the rest of the family, get over it.”

-The Dandelions, led by quarterback Jennifer Krehm, were the best known of all the women’s pro teams in Southern California history.
-Their rivals were the California Mustangs, based in the San Gabriel Valley from 1974 to ’76, which played at Citrus College in Glendora and practiced at La Salle High in Pasadena.
-The Pasadena Roses played at Azuza College and their best known player was Naomi Malauulu, a quarterback/punter.
+The Dandelions, led by quarterback Jennifer Krehm, were the best known of all the women’s pro teams that played in Southern California history.
+Their rivals came in the form of the California Mustangs, based in the San Gabriel Valley from 1974 to ’76, playing at Citrus College in Glendora and practicing at La Salle High in Pasadena.
+There was also the Pasadena Roses playing at Azuza College with star quaterback/punter Naomi Malauulu.

-The Los Angeles Scandals came up in the mid-1980s as part of a revival of the pro league, playing games at L.A.
+In the mid-1980s as part of a revival of the women’s pro league, the Los Angeles Scandals played games at L.A.
 Valley College in Van Nuys.

-In the 2021 book, “Hail Mary: The Rise and Fall of the National Women’s Football League,” co-author Lyndsey D’Arcangelo explained in an interview: “The whole thought behind it was to create something like the Harlem Globetrotters, where they would travel as a troupe to different cities around the Rust Belt area and compete against men’s teams.
+Lyndsey D’Arcangelo, co-author of the 2021 book, “Hail Mary: The Rise and Fall of the National Women’s Football League,” explained in an interview: “The whole thought behind it was to create something like the Harlem Globetrotters, where they would travel as a troupe to different cities around the Rust Belt area and compete against men’s teams.
 From there, what he realized was that the women could actually play, and play well.
 Just think of this melting pot of women who had this one singular goal: to get the opportunity to play football, and they took it.”

 Barbara Patton’s participation in the Los Angeles’ women’s football scene was an extension of what had been doing on decades earlier, just hardly noticed.

-As is noted in the “Hail Mary” book, De La Cretaz and D’Arcangelo wrote that “history was made” in October of 1939 when the first full-contact women’s football game was played at Gilmore Stadium in Los Angeles.
+“History was made,” as noted in the “Hail Mary” book, when the first full-contact women’s football game was played at Gilmore Stadium in Los Angeles in October of 1939.
 The Chet Relph Hollywood Stars lost to the Marshall Clampett Amazons of Los Angeles, 12-6, in front of 2,500.

-This was a point in time when UCLA’s Jack Robinson had been making a name for himself as a football star in the city.
+At this point in time, UCLA’s Jack Robinson was making a name for himself as a football star in the city.

-This event, almost a decade before the NFL’s Rams moved to Los Angeles, used NFL rules and played four 12-minute quarters.
+This women’s football showcase, almost a decade before the NFL’s Rams moved from Cleveland to Los Angeles, used NFL rules and played four 12-minute quarters.
 Life Magazine and the Los Angeles Times covered it.
+Players were said to have worn regulation uniforms but had tennis shoes and an “undersized football.”
+Shirley Payne’s 45-yard interception return helped seal the win for the Amazons.

 Life magazine noted: “It was no powder-puff battle.
 The girls were rough and tough.
 They kicked each other in the stomach, dirtied each other’s faces, tackled and blocked savagely, knocked four girls unconscious.
 And strangely enough they played good football, seldom fumbling or running away from their interference.”

-A two-paragraph story in the Los Angeles Evening Citizen made note that it was actually a women’s softball team recruited to play football that comprised the squad:
+A two-paragraph story in the Los Angeles Evening Citizen made note that the players actually were recruited from a women’s softball team.

-The book “Hail Mary” makes note that Los Angeles Times columnist Dick Hyland was far more condescending in the days leading up to it — failing to cover it at all — and wrote a week before the event: “I don’t know what all this femine activity is supposed to prove in the world of sports.
+He wrote a week before the event: “I don’t know what all this feminine activity is supposed to prove in the world of sports.
 In fact, I’m wondering if the report doesn’t belong in the entertainment pages or over with the crime news.”

-Women’s football came into its newest cycle of interest in the late ’60s with the Women’s Professional Football League.
-It expanded in 1971 past its first four teams, including a Los Angeles franchise in its Western Division.
+Women’s football, somewhat shelved during World War II, found a new cycle of interest in the late ’60s with the Women’s Professional Football League.
+It expanded in 1971 past its first four teams, including the Los Angeles franchise in its Western Division.
 By 1973, the league disbanded and would come back with the game name from 1999 to 2007.

-The National Women’s Football League emerged from 1974 to 1988, provided the great opportunity.
-The Los Angeles Dandelions, which launched in 1973, were a founding member of the new NWFL along with the California Mustangs and, eventually, the Pasadena Roses.
+The National Women’s Football League was born from that in 1974 and kept itself relevant through 1988, provided more opportunity.
+The Los Angeles Dandelions were a founding member of the new NWFL.

-And about that $25 a game?
+And about players making $25 a game?
 The documentary shed more light on that.

 “Most have reported that never actually happened,” Kuan said about the payments.
 “It took everything they had just to keep the teams afloat.
 The players were dedicated to the sprot and their teammates without financial incentives.
 They did it for love of the game and for the many ways they grew as individuals.”

-In 2022, the Los Angeles Legends appeared, part of the Women’s National Football Conference and playing games at Serra High in Gardena from April to May with a girls’ and women’s flag squad as well as a tackle football roster.
+In 2022, the Los Angeles Legends appeared as part of the Women’s National Football Conference and playing games at Serra High in Gardena from April to May.
+It also had a girls’ and women’s flag squad as well as a tackle football roster.

-We are also tempted to overlook the Los Angeles Temptations, but since you asked …
+We are tempted to overlook the Los Angeles Temptations, but since you didn’t ask …

-Created for something called the Legends Football League based on Ontario, the Temptations were one of two teams that debuted at halftime of Super Bowl XXXVIII in 2004 for the Lingerie Bowl.
-Models and actresses wearing lingerie with minimal gear, Playboy Playmate Nikki Ziering was the leading known player for Team Dream, the year before it officially became the Los Angeles Temptations for Lingerie Bowl II.
+Created for something called the Legends Football League, which was based on Ontario, the Temptations debuted at halftime of Super Bowl XXXVIII in 2004 as part of something called the Lingerie Bowl.
+Models and actresses wearing lingerie with minimal gear included Playboy Playmate Nikki Ziering playing for Team Dream.
+They became the Los Angeles Temptations dreamed up to play in Lingerie Bowl II.

 “What playing surface does the Lingerie Bowl use?” asked ESPN’s Jim Capel.
 “Natural grass, artificial turf or Jell-o? … And most importantly, should we refer to this as Lingerie Bowl I, Lingerie Bowl 2004 or Lingerie Bowl 38C?”

-By 2009 and ’10, the Lingerie Football League had an indoor season (at the L.A.
-Sports Arena, before moving to Citizens Bank Arena in Ontario) and an outdoor season (at the L.A.
-Coliseum).
+By 2009 and ’10, the Lingerie Football League somehow had developed an indoor season at the L.A.
+Sports Arena, before moving to Citizens Bank Arena in Ontario.
+The outdoor season was at the cavernous L.A.
+Coliseum.
 The league rebranded, moved around and somehow a team called the Los Angeles Black Storm emerged in something called the Extreme League, (aka, X League), billing itself as “a new era in women’s empowerment” with a 7-on-7 format on a 70-yard field.

 “The X League will also be established as the highest echelon of women’s tackle football,” it boasted.

-Again, in the book “Hail Mary,” the topic is brought up: If the Baseball Hall of Fame in Cooperstown, N.Y. can dedicate space to the All-American Women’s Professional Baseball League of the 1940s, why can’t the Pro Football Hall of Fame in Canton, Ohio acknowledge some history of the National Women’s Football League?
+The topic is occasionally brought up: If the Baseball Hall of Fame in Cooperstown, N.Y. can dedicate space to how popular the All-American Women’s Professional Baseball League came into being in the 1940s, why can’t the Pro Football Hall of Fame in Canton, Ohio acknowledge any history of the National Women’s Football League?
+Or go back to the 1940s when the women’s pro football games were being staged?

-The book points out that Marvcus Patton did an interview in the early 1990s while in Buffalo talking about his mother: “I’m definitely proud of my mother, just for the fact that she played and allowed me to play.”
+Marvcus Patton, in an interview in the early 1990s while in Buffalo, talking about his football hertiage: “I’m definitely proud of my mother, just for the fact that she played and allowed me to play.”

 “Though Marvcus never made it to the Pro Football Hall of Fame, perhaps his mother still has a chance.
 The lack of recognition of the NWFL raises a legitimate question about the women who played.
 They are a significant part of football history … and should be honored as such … Imagine a display featuring pictures, memorabilia and information about NWLF teams and players that would serve as a reminder to football fans young and old that the NWFL existed, and a tribute to all the women who played so that their stories live on and are not overlooked and forgotten.